Martyna94/PennyLane/Codebook/README.md

 * I 11
   * Construct the state of a multi-qubit system using the tensor product.
   * Define and apply separable operations to multiple qubits.
+* I 12
+  * Define and apply entangling operations to multi-qubit systems.
+  * Define the controlled-NOT (CNOT) gate, and write its matrix representation.
+  * Define and apply general controlled operations.